YeshwanthMotivity/Weather-Retrieval-and-Analysis/README.md

 🌦️ Weather-RAG: Weather Retrieval & Real-Time Comparison Weather-RAG is a machine learning project that uses Retrieval-Augmented Generation (RAG) to perform semantic search on historical weather data.
 It combines sentence-transformer embeddings with FAISS indexing for natural language queries and features a real-time weather comparison tool using the OpenWeatherMap API.

-📌 Features
+📌 Key Features
-🔍 Natural Language Querying - Ask questions like, "What was the temperature on July 1st, 2013?"
+🔍 Natural Language Querying: Ask questions like, "What was the temperature on July 1st, 2013?"

-⚡ No API Key for RAG - The core semantic search system works locally without any external API key.
+⚡ No API Key for RAG: The core semantic search system works locally without any external API key.

-📊 Real-Time Comparison - Compare today's weather (live data) with the same day in 2009.
+📊 Real-Time Comparison: Compare today's live weather with the historical data from the same day in 2009.

-🌐 Gradio Web Interface - A clean, interactive UI makes it easy to enter queries and get results.
+🌐 Gradio Web Interface: A clean, interactive UI makes it easy to enter queries and get results without writing any code.

-🧩 Efficient Retrieval - Quick semantic search using sentence-transformer embeddings and FAISS indexing.
+🧩 Efficient Retrieval: Uses sentence-transformer embeddings and FAISS for fast and accurate semantic search.

-🔄 Adaptable - The system can be easily adapted to any tabular dataset (e.g., finance, sales, health).
+🔄 Adaptable: The system can be easily modified to work with any tabular dataset (e.g., finance, sales, health).

 🛠️ Tech Stack
 Component	Tool / Library	Purpose
 Embedding	SentenceTransformers	Encodes text into vectors for semantic search.
-Vector Database	FAISS	Efficient vector indexing for fast retrieval.
+Vector Database	FAISS	Provides efficient vector indexing for fast retrieval.
-Data Handling	Pandas	Manipulation and filtering of the dataset.
+Data Handling	Pandas	Used for manipulating and filtering the dataset.
 User Interface	Gradio	Creates an interactive web UI.
-API Integration	Requests	Fetches real-time data from OpenWeatherMap.
+API Integration	Requests	Fetches real-time data from the OpenWeatherMap API.

 Export to Sheets
-🧠 Models Used
-Sentence Transformer (all-MiniLM-L6-v2): Encodes user queries and dataset passages into vectors for semantic search, enabling relevant data retrieval from the historical dataset.

-Google Flan-T5 Base (google/flan-t5-base): Generates human-readable answers based on the retrieved data.
-This model is lightweight and efficient for natural language generation.

 📄 How It Works
 1. Semantic Search (RAG) Workflow
-Loads the historical weather dataset (2009–2016).
+The system loads a historical weather dataset (2009–2016).

-Converts each row into readable text and generates embeddings using all-MiniLM-L6-v2.
+Each row is converted into a readable text passage and embedded into a vector using a sentence-transformer model.

-Indexes the embeddings with FAISS.
+These vectors are then indexed with FAISS for fast similarity search.

-When a user inputs a query, the system performs a semantic search to find the top matching rows from the dataset.
+When a user inputs a query, the system finds the most semantically similar passages from the dataset.

 2. Real-Time Weather Comparison
-Uses the OpenWeatherMap API to fetch current weather data.
+The application uses the OpenWeatherMap API to fetch the current weather for a specified city.

-Filters the historical dataset to get weather on the same date in 2009.
+It filters the historical dataset to find the weather from the same date in 2009.

-Displays a side-by-side comparison of temperature, humidity, and wind speed using the Gradio UI.
+The two sets of data are displayed side-by-side in the Gradio UI for easy comparison.

 ✨ Interactive Modules
-Weather-RAG provides two interfaces for exploring and comparing weather data.
+Weather-RAG offers two interfaces for exploring and comparing weather data.

 🌤️ Section 1: Ask the Past
-This module uses RAG to answer natural language queries about the Jena Climate Dataset from 2009.
+This module uses RAG to answer natural language questions about the Jena Climate Dataset from 2009.

 Example Queries: